muratk3n/thirdwave/en/README.md

 ---

+Another (easier) way to fix the problem wld be to remove the problem itself -- the teacher.

+---

+MB: "[C]ross-national data suggest that the American system of teacher recruitment, training, and accountability has been put together
+backward: it draws teachers from the bottom half of college classes;
+gives them minimal training; and when teachers fail to improve student perfor- mance, the government imposes rigid standards, hoping to do on the back end what it failed to create on the front end.
+By contrast, countries with top PISA scores, such as Japan, Singapore, and Finland, do the opposite: they select teachers from the top third of college classes, train them rigorously, and then give them the freedom and time to hone their skills and share best practices with other teachers.
+As Harvard’s Jal Mehta has shown, such methods largely obviate the need for external accountability, because 'selection and preparation on the front end makes extensive monitoring on the back end unnecessary.'"

+---

 MB has critism for US too when it is called for

 Beckley: "Other worrying trends include the fact that the U.S. startup